catalyzeio/paas-guides/logging.md

 title: Logging Guide
 ---

-# Getting started with logging in the Catalyze Platform
+# Getting started with logging

 ## Synopsis
 Logging is an essential part HIPAA compliance, and the following sections of HIPAA apply directly to logging.